katie-allen/classslides/math335/ds_day3.Rmd

 - The VP of Sales is *so excited* about what your work that she brings on another analyst to help continue the project.
 - To get up to speed on the project, the new analyst tries to answer the same questions you did.
-- She comes up with completely different answers.
+- The new analyst comes up with completely different answers.
 - Now what?

 ## Are you sure?